Wavestorm: the story of the people's surfboard

 In the first decade, Wavestorm sold well over 100,000 boards.

-It is also the weapon of choice for many surf school owners and instructors and adaptive surfers for getting into the water.
+It is also the weapon of choice for many surf school owners, instructors, and adaptive surfers to get into the water.

 Wavestorm is highly forgiving and fun.

 It has good paddling power, turns nicely, and is nearly indestructible thanks to its thin membrane of absorbent foam that bends forever without breaking.